igaiga/el-training/docs/el-training.md

 +  x86_64-linux
 ```

-- Check out the results in the Actions tab of GitHub Actions.
+- Create PR and check GitHub Actions result on the PR.
+Or you can also use the Actions tab.
   - https://github.com/#{your_name}/{your_repos_name}/actions
+- If the result is OK, try setting the result of the rubocop command to NG, and check the NG indication on GitHub Actions.
+- Make the result OK and merge the PR.

 ### Step 7: Let's create a task model.